Fragment size density estimator for shrinkage-induced fracture based on a physics-informed neural network: Results and Discussion

 To ensure numerical accuracy, the integrals involved in Eq.~\eqref{eq2.4} and Eqs.~\eqref{l1}--\eqref{l3} are evaluated using double exponential formulas~\cite{Takahasi1974}.
 For the integrals in the losses~\eqref{l1}--\eqref{l3}, which are defined over $x \in (0, \infty)$, we apply the variable transformation $x = \exp(\pi\sinh(y)/2)$ with $y \in \mathbb{R}$.
 Similarly, the integral appearing in $I$ (Eq.~\eqref{eq2.4}), defined over $r \in (0, 1)$, is computed using the transformation $r = \left[1+ \tanh(\pi\sinh(z) / 2)\right]/2$ with $z \in \mathbb{R}$.
 The transformed coordinates $y$ and $z$ are uniformly discretized over the intervals $y \in [-3, 2]$ and $z \in [-3, 3]$, respectively.
 The integral in Eq~\eqref{l1} is discretized into $64$ segments and evaluated by simply summing the discretized values.
 The integrals in Eqs~\eqref{eq2.4},~\eqref{l2}, and~\eqref{l3} are discretized into $32$ segments.
 Within each segment, 16-point Gauss–Legendre (GL) quadrature is applied.
 The integral in Eq.~\eqref{l1} is discretized more sparsely than the others because the neural network's interpolation capability makes a dense set of quadrature points unnecessary, which in turn lowers the subsequent optimization cost.
 The expectation in Eq.~\eqref{loss} is approximated by discretizing the log-scale domains $\alpha\in[1.2,6.0]$ and $\gamma\in[1.2,6.0]$ over $15\times 15$ cells, which means that $16\times 16$ grid points are used.
 In each cell, the loss $l$ (Eq~\eqref{losspiece}) is evaluated at the vertices and interpolated as a bilinear function.
 Using the bilinear interpolated loss, the expectation is computed using a 5-point GL quadrature for each dimension.
 All computations associated with the PINN-based model are performed with double precision using Python 3.9, CUDA 12.6, and PyTorch 2.6 on an NVIDIA H200 SXM GPU.
+For the sake of reproducibility and to support future work by other researchers, the main code has been made available online~\cite{Itogithub2025}.